Belfast City Council: 2014/2015 reform

 The district councils of Northern Ireland were reformed in 2015.
 The councillors elected on 5 May 2011 served on Belfast City Council until 31 March 2015.
 At the local elections on 22 May 2014 a new Belfast City Council was elected and acted as a shadow authority until coming into its powers on 1 April 2015.
 The local government district of Belfast was expanded on 1 April 2015 to the south to include areas formerly part of the Castlereagh, Lisburn and North Down districts.
 The new electoral areas are Balmoral, Black Mountain, Botanic, Castle, Collin, Court, Lisnasharragh, Oldpark, Ormiston and Titanic.

 Parliamentary and Assembly constituencies

 Belfast has four coterminous constituencies for the UK Parliament and the Northern Ireland Assembly, which extend somewhat beyond the city boundaries into parts of Castlereagh, Lisburn and Newtownabbey districts.
 At the 2024 UK general election, Belfast returned four MPs for the following constituencies: Belfast North (John Finucane, Sinn Féin), Belfast East (Gavin Robinson, DUP), Belfast South and Mid Down (Claire Hanna, SDLP) and Belfast West (Paul Maskey, Sinn Féin).
-Prior to 2024, Southern Belfast was represented by Belfast South.
+Additionally, Garnerville ward of Belfast is in North Down parliamentary constituency.

 In the 2022 Northern Ireland Assembly election, Belfast returned a total of 20 MLAs (five per constituency) for the constituencies of Belfast North, Belfast East, Belfast South and Belfast West.
 Prior to the 2017 election, each constituency elected six MLAs or a total of 24 MLAs for Belfast.

 The results for both elections are summarised below: